 1968: Less than a year after forming Blood, Sweat & Tears, Al Kooper announced that he was leaving the group.
 The following month, Kooper began work on a collaborative album with guitarists Mike Bloomfield and Stephen Stills titled Super Session.

-1968: Marvin Gaye released his ninth studio album, M.P.G.
-It became his best-selling album of the 1960s, his first solo album to reach the top 40 on the Billboard pop chart, peaking at #33, as well as his first #1 album on the Soul Albums chart.
+1969: Marvin Gaye released his ninth studio album, M.P.G..
+It became his best-selling album of the 1960s, his first solo album to reach the top 40 on the Billboard pop chart, peaking at #33, and became his first #1 LP on the Soul Albums chart.

 1971: The self-titled debut album by Thin Lizzy was released by Decca Records in Europe and by London Records in the US and Canada.